 Doug is an avid skier, musician and yoga practitioner.

 Douglas Robin has extensive experience representing clients in their family law matters, including resolving custodial and financial issues in divorce.
 He rarely considers litigation the starting point and believes negotiated settlements usually yield the best results.
 Doug has served as a mediator, consulting attorney, or trial attorney in hundreds of divorces, often helping his clients avoid the financial toll of litigation and the intangible stress associated with court.
 When a case cannot be settled, Doug has extensive trial experience and is a skilled advocate in the Courtroom.
-After nearly 20 years of experience in settlement and litigation, Doug is focusing his practice primarily on mediation, settlement judge, consulting attorney and a very select number of litigation cases.
+After 20 years of experience in settlement and litigation, Doug is focusing his practice primarily on mediation, settlement judge, consulting attorney and a very select number of litigation cases.

 Even after 20 years of specializing in divorce and family law, Doug still views each case as unique.
 He listens to his clients’ goals and focuses on their individual circumstances to guide them through a period of transition and sometimes crisis.
 He views the initial client meeting as an opportunity to ascertain if he and the client are a good fit, provide a preliminary overview of your legal rights and obligations and determine potential initial strategy as to how to achieve your goals.